Bank of America Logo

 Bank of America Logo 1998-2018

-After the merger of NationsBank and BankAmerica, the current Bank of America officially appeared with 525 billion USD assets.
-Some of that money went to design a new logo: a red and blue abstract shape reminiscent of the US flag.
+After the merger of NationsBank and BankAmerica, the current Bank of America emerged with $525 billion in assets.
+Some of these funds went toward developing a new logo: a red-and-blue abstract figure reminiscent of the US flag.
 An attentive observer will notice the letters “B” and “A” in the six colored stripes.
-The name of the financial institution has been moved to the left and repainted blue.
+The financial institution’s name has been moved to the left and painted blue.

 2018 – today